hashicorp/vagrant/website/source/docs/other/environmental-variables.html.md

 If this is set, Vagrant will not perform any parallel operations (such as parallel box provisioning).
 All operations will be performed in serial.

+## `VAGRANT_DETECTED_OS`

+This environment variable may be set by the Vagrant launcher to help determine the current runtime platform.
+In general Vagrant will set this value when running on a Windows host using a cygwin or msys based shell.
+If this value is set, the Vagrant launcher will not modify it.

+## `VAGRANT_DETECTED_ARCH`

+This environment variable may be set by the Vagrant launcher to help determine the current runtime architecture in use.
+In general Vagrant will set this value when running on a Windows host using a cygwin or msys based shell.
+The value the Vagrant launcher may set in this environment variable will not always match the actual architecture of the platform itself.
+Instead it signifies the detected architecture of the environment it is running within.
+If this value is set, the Vagrant launcher will not modify it.

+## `VAGRANT_WINPTY_DISABLE`

+If this is set, Vagrant will _not_ wrap interactive processes with winpty where required.

+## `VAGRANT_PREFER_SYSTEM_BIN`

+If this is set, Vagrant will prefer using utility executables (like `ssh` and `rsync`) from the local system instead of those vendored within the Vagrant installation.
+This currently only applies to Windows systems.

 ## `VAGRANT_SKIP_SUBPROCESS_JAILBREAK`

 As of Vagrant 1.7.3, Vagrant tries to intelligently detect if it is running in